kimbjerge/MCC24-trap/README.md

 # MCC24-trap #
-This project contains python code for processing time-lapse and motion images from the AMI traps (detection, classification and tracking)
+This project contains Python code for processing time-lapse and motion images from the AMI traps (detection, classification and tracking)

 ## Python environment files ##
 envreq.txt - environment requierments

 condaInstall.sh - edit file to install conda environment on Linux

-raspberryInstall.sh - bash script to install python environment on RaspberryPi 4 and 5
+raspberryInstall.sh - bash script to install Python environment on RaspberryPi 4 and 5

 ## Python source code files, configuration, models and scripts ##